TomLaclavere/3DPhysicsEngine/docs/To-Do-list.md

 ## General Tasks

-- [ ] Analyse code with Codacy

 ## Code Quality and Maintenance

 ## CMake and Build System

 - [x] Build executable for main
-- [ ] Automatic addition of new source files to CMakeLists.txt
-- [ ] Clean and refine CMakeLists.txt files
+- [x] Clean and refine CMakeLists.txt files
-- [ ] Clean/organize generation of build/
+- [x] Clean/organize generation of build/
 - [x] Add bash scripts for common commands :
     - [x] tests.sh
     - [x] coverage.sh (with argument for in console or HTML)